ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-v2-troubleshooting.md

 - Repeat this process for each identity that was in the wallet of the original browser.
 {: tsResolve}

-This problem can also occur when the console has lost contact with your Kubernetes cluster on {{site.data.keyword.cloud_notm}}.
+This problem can also occur when the console has lost contact with your cluster.
 This can happen if your console has not recently communicated with your cluster, or if you have made changes to your cluster that have overridden the settings used by the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric.
 {: tsCauses}

-You can renew the communication between your console and the {{site.data.keyword.IBM_notm}} Kubernetes service cluster on {{site.data.keyword.cloud_notm}} by clicking on the service instance of your console in your **Resource list** and clicking the **Refresh cluster** button.
+You can renew the communication between your console and the {{site.data.keyword.IBM_notm}} Kubernetes service cluster by clicking on the service instance of your console in your **Resource list** and clicking the **Refresh cluster** button.
 When the link between your cluster and your console has been refreshed, click the **Launch the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric** button.
 {: tsResolve}

 ## Why am I getting the error `Unable to authenticate with the enroll ID and secret you provided` when I create a new organization MSP definition?